lpinca/shopify-token/README.md

   by Shopify in the confirmation redirect.
 - `code` - The authorization Code.
 You can get this from the `code` parameter passed by Shopify in the confirmation redirect.

-- `fn(err, token)` - An error-first callback function which is called when the token has been exchanged or an error occurs.
+#### Return value

+A `Promise` which gets resolved with the `token`.
 When the exchange fails, you can read the HTTPS response status code and body from the `statusCode` and `responseBody` properties which are added to the error object.

-#### Return value

-The `ShopifyToken` object.

 #### Example